Holographic $SO(2,d)$ anomaly: Summary

 \section{Summary}

 In this paper, we establish the descendent structure of the holographic $SO(2,d)$ anomaly.
 Due to the existence of the ruler field, one can write down the explicit form of the boundary covariant and consistent currents.
 The bulk Chern-Simons like action and the boundary effective action are constructed in terms of the homotopic integration method.
-To compensate the large gauge transformation of the Chern-Simons like action, a gauge field independent topological term is introduced as a function of the ruler field.
-We conjuncture that the topological term plays a similar role as the $\eta$-invariant \cite{Atiyah:1975jf} in chiral anomalies.
-It is very curious to discuss the effect of this topological term in the story of cobordism invariance \cite{Witten:2019bou}.
+To compensate the large gauge transformation of the Chern-Simons like action, we introduce a gauge field independent topological term which is constructed only by the ruler field.
+It is curious to discuss the effect of the topological term in the story of cobordism invariance \cite{Atiyah:1975jf,Witten:2019bou}.

 In the Einstein gravity, the $SO(2,d)$ anomaly is governed by the characteristic class